Exact Rotating Wave Approximation: Kick Operators for non-Smooth Drives

-Below we compute the kick operator $K_j$ perturbatively by evaluating the operators $\Omega_A$ through $\Omega_D$ as a series expansion in $1/\omega$ using the Magnus-Taylor expansion introduced in Sec.~\ref{MT} with the Hamiltonians (\ref{piecewiseH}) and (\ref{piecewiseHeff}).
-We then solve for $K_j$ in Eq.~(\ref{eq:omega_j-defintion}) using the Baker-Campbell-Hausdorff formula.
+we are then able to compute $K_j$ perturbatively.
+To do this, we first evaluate $\Omega_A$ through $\Omega_D$ as a series expansion in $1/\omega$ using the Magnus-Taylor expansion (introduced in Sec.~\ref{MT}) of the Hamiltonians (\ref{piecewiseH}) and (\ref{piecewiseHeff}), and then apply the Baker-Campbell-Hausdorff formula to Eq.~(\ref{eq:omega_j-defintion}).

-Recall that we defined the Magnus-Taylor expansion in Eq.~(\ref{MagnusTaylor}) over the fundamental Magnus interval (\ref{fundamental}), which is also given by Eq.~(\ref{nthInterval}) for $n=0$.
-To compute the Magnus-Taylor expansion for a generic Magnus interval $[t_a, t_b]$ we now introduce an extended notation,
+Recall that we defined the Magnus-Taylor expansion $\M[\H, t; t_0]$ in Eq.~(\ref{MagnusTaylor}) for (i) a Hamiltonian $\H$, (ii) a reference time $t$ for the associated Taylor series (\ref{Taylorexpansion}) and (iii) a time offset $t_0$, which determines the fundamental Magnus interval (\ref{fundamental}), $[t_0, t_0+t_c)$.
+To compute the Magnus-Taylor expansion for a generic interval $[t_a, t_b)$ we now introduce an extended notation,

-In the present section, we will replace the envelope function $H_1(t)$ and its derivatives by Taylor series around the time of the discontinuity, that is, we use Eq.~(\ref{Taylorexpansion}) with $t = t_d$.
-The lowest two terms in the summation of Eq.~(\ref{MagnusExtended}), $m_0$ and $m_1$, are given by Eqs.~(\ref{mt0}) and (\ref{mt1}) upon replacing the integral bounds as $t_0\rightarrow t_a$ and $t_0+t_c \rightarrow t_b$.